Panoptikum-social/blog.panoptikum.social/index.md

 * For podcasters, listing, introduction and management of your podcasts and persona pages will always be free.

-It's not the plan to make huge amounts of money with this site.
+It's not the plan to make money with this site.
 Some of us are dedicated podcasters and all of us are podcast listeners and our main focus is to create a site where the podcasting community feels at home.

 ## Can I contribute?